 Born in New Orleans in 1965, Sharon Core lives and works in Esopus, New York.
 She received her BFA in painting from the University of Georgia in 1987, and her MFA in photography from Yale University School of Art in 1998.
 Core was the recipient of the George Sakier Memorial Prize for Excellence in Photography at the Yale School of Art in 1998 and she won the Rema Hort Mann Foundation Art Grant in 2000.

 Since 1998, her work has been exhibited in the United States and abroad, including George Eastman House, Rochester; Grand Palais, Paris; Norton Simon Museum, Pasadena; Gallery Hyundai, Seoul; White Columns, New York; James Kelly Contemporary, Santa Fe; and the Hermes Foundation Gallery, New York.
-Her work is included in major public collections such as The J. Paul Getty Museum, Los Angeles; Guggenheim, New York; The Zabludowicz Collection, London; Yale University Art Gallery; Princeton University Museum of Art; the Lannan Foundation, Santa Fe; Amon Carter Museum, Fort Worth; and the West Collection, Philadelphia; National Museum of Women in the Arts (Washington, D.C.); the Amon Carter Museum of American Art (Fort Worth, TX); the J. Paul Getty Museum (Los Angeles); MoCA Shanghai and the Guggenheim Museum, Bilbao.
+Her work is included in major public collections such as The J. Paul Getty Museum, Los Angeles; Guggenheim, New York; The Zabludowicz Collection, London; Yale University Art Gallery; Princeton University Museum of Art; the Lannan Foundation, Santa Fe; Amon Carter Museum, Fort Worth; the West Collection, Philadelphia; National Museum of Women in the Arts (Washington, D.C.); the Amon Carter Museum of American Art (Fort Worth, TX); the J. Paul Getty Museum (Los Angeles); MoCA Shanghai and the Guggenheim Museum, Bilbao.